 Please send your check or money order with the payment coupon to:

 St. Louis, MO 63197-9000

-Payments sent to any other location, including Retired and Annuitant Pay offices at DFAS Cleveland, will not be received.
-Any delinquent amounts carried over into a new billing month will accrue an interest fee calculated at 6 percent Annual Percentage Yield.
+Payments sent to any other location other than those listed here, including Retired and Annuitant Pay offices at DFAS Cleveland, will not be received.
+Any delinquent amounts carried over into a new billing month will accrue with an interest fee.

 Paid Up StatusBeginning Oct.
 1, 2008, any retiree who has paid 360 months of SBP premiums and has reached the age of 70 is no longer be required to make monthly payments for their SBP coverage.
 If you meet these requirements, your SBP election and account will remain active, and benefits to annuitants will be uninterrupted, but there will be no further cost to you.
 To help you track your status, Retiree Account Statements (RAS) include a "premium counter" indicating the number of months of paid premiums credited to your account.

 Learn more about SBP